tkn-tub/ns3-gym/src/network/doc/queue.rst

 The source code for the new module lives in the directory ``src/network/utils``.

-ns-3 provides a couple of classic queue models and the ability to trace certain queue operations such as enqueuing, dequeuing, and dropping.
+ns-3 provides the classic droptail queue model and the ability to trace certain queue operations such as enqueuing, dequeuing, and dropping.
 These may be added to certain NetDevice objects that take a Ptr<Queue>
 pointer.